Long-range laser effectors

 Laser safety

 When using high-power laser radiation in open space, scattered and reflected laser radiation can pose a risk to third parties.
 By developing appropriate numerical models, partly supported by experimental work, the institute generates important data for hazard assessment and risk assessment.
-The institute is also involved in the development of laser concepts for applications such as the detection and removal of space debris or laser-based air defense, which have a reduced risk potential for the eye due to the wavelength used.
+The institute is also involved in the development of laser concepts for applications such as the detection of space debris or laser-based air defense, which have a reduced risk potential for the eye due to the wavelength used.

 Departments / Groups